MiRo1310/ioBroker.telegram-menu/README.md

 -->
 ### **WORK IN PROGRESS**

+- FIX: #459 Message is confirmed, although it should not
 - FIX: #452 Value in return text
 - FIX: #436 Message text is empty error
 - CHORE: Update dependencies